github/docs/content/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

 ### Per-minute rates for {% data variables.actions.hosted_runner %}s

 {% data variables.product.prodname_dotcom %} offers more powerful {% data variables.actions.hosted_runner %}s that are billed differently to the standard runners.
 In addition, entitlement minutes cannot be used for {% data variables.actions.hosted_runner %}s.
-For more information about {% data variables.actions.hosted_runner %}s, see "[Using {% data variables.actions.hosted_runner %}](/actions/using-github-hosted-runners/using-larger-runners)."
+For more information, see "[Using {% data variables.actions.hosted_runner %}s](/actions/using-github-hosted-runners/using-larger-runners)."

 {% data reusables.billing.billing-hosted-runners %}